How to develop negotiation skills

 Framing shifts the focus from what you can’t do to what’s possible, making agreement more likely.

 People like to feel understood.
 If you repeat the last few words of what someone says, they naturally elaborate.
-This is called mirroring – a technique FBI negotiators use to keep conversations going.
+This is called mirroring; a technique that FBI negotiators use to keep conversations going.

 Example: